cstack/average-american/README.md

 ### Show Average American Profiles

-After fetching data, show 3 profiles for the most recent year:
+After fetching data, the default behavior shows a table of 3 profiles for all available years:

 ```bash
 ruby average_american.rb